Vishruth2004/Influso/README.md

 ## Running the Application

 1. **Start the backend server (runs in localhost:5000)**:
-   Navigate to the `server` directory and run:
+   Navigate to the `back` directory and run:
    ```
    cd back
    node index.js
    ```

 3. **Start the frontend**:
-   Navigate to the `client` directory and run:
+   Navigate to the `front` directory and run:

    ```
    cd front